codepath/site-week1-project1-flixster-starter/README.md

 - [ ] Deploy website using GitHub Pages.
 - [x] Allow user to view more details about a movie within a popup.
 - [ ] Improve the user experience through CSS & animation.
-- [ ] Allow movie video trailers to be played using [embedded YouTube](https://support.google.com/youtube/answer/171780?hl=en)
+- [x] Allow movie video trailers to be played using [embedded YouTube](https://support.google.com/youtube/answer/171780?hl=en)
-- [x ] Implement anything else that you can get done to improve the app functionality!
+- [x] Implement anything else that you can get done to improve the app functionality!

 ### Walkthrough Video
 ![Alt Text](https://github.com/EvansAsuboahStetson/flixster_starter/blob/main/Animation.gif)